Quarks77/human-decision-under-uncertainty/README.md

 # Current Status
 This is an early prototype.
 The logic is intentionally simple and will evolve over time.

-# Next Steps
+## Next Steps
-i.
-Log human decisions
+- Log human decisions
-ii.
-Introduce adaptive decision rules iii.
-Explore learning from past behavior
+- Introduce adaptive decision rules
+- Explore learning from past behavior